Guide to Radiant Heated Bathroom FloorsSeptember 18, 2017

 Initial installation may be a bit expensive, but in time it will pay for itself.
 Radiant heating saves money due to its effectiveness.
 Other systems require more time and energy than underfloor heating to warm up a room.
 When the heat rises from the ground up, it is distributed evenly throughout the entire room—the more quickly this happens, the less you expend on electric bills.

 There is a lot to be gained by heating your bathroom floors!
 The greatest thing, of course, is making your washroom a place of relaxation and cleanliness.
-There are two prominent radiant heating systems to pick from: electric and water based.
-Both have their pros and cons, but doubtless, you’ll pick the perfect one to make your bathroom feel like a spa.
+There are two prominent radiant heating systems to pick from: electric or water-based.
+Both are good options and will help your bathroom feel like an in-home spa!
+If you’re ready to make your dream home a reality, contact Custom Home Group at 717-284-4090 today!